LSWR M7 class: Withdrawal and preservation

-Apart from the experimentally boilered No. 126, all the M7s entered into British Railways service in 1948.
+The Southern Railway first planned to withdraw the M7s from service in the 1940s, when chief mechanical engineer Oliver Bulleid's Leader class was being designed to replace them, but some subsequent testing proved the Leader class to be inadequate for service.
+Apart from the experimentally-boilered No. 126, all the M7s entered into British Railways service in 1948.
 In that year No. 672 fell down the lift shaft which provided rolling stock access to the Waterloo & City Line at Waterloo, and was scrapped.
-The remainder survived until 1957, but over the next seven years the remainder of the class was withdrawn as part of the Modernisation Plan.
+Between 1957 and 1964, the remainder of the class was gradually withdrawn as part of the Modernisation Plan.